-Final Terms Least Performing Underlying The Underlying with the lowest Underlying Return.
-Underlying Return For each Underlying, calculated as follows: Final Level - Initial Level Initial Level Trigger Level A percentage of the Initial Level of each Underlying, as specified on the first page of this pricing supplement.
+Final Terms Least Performing Underlying The Underlying with the lowest Underlying Return. west Underlying Closing Level The Closing Level of the Russell 2000 [®] Index and the EURO STOXX 50 [®] Index on any trading day will be the closing level of such Underlying Return For each Underlying, calculated as follows: Final Level - Initial Level Initial Level Underlying on such trading day, as determined by the calculation agent by reference to (i) Bloomberg Financial Services ("Bloomberg") or any successor reporting service, or (ii) if Bloomberg or such successor reporting service does not publish the closing level on such trading day, the index sponsor.
+Trigger Level A percentage of the Initial Level of each Underlying, as specified on the first page of this pricing supplement.
 Coupon Barrier A percentage of the Initial Level of each Underlying, as specified on the first page of this pricing supplement.
-Initial Level The closing level of each Underlying on the Trade Date, as specified on the first page of this pricing supplement.
-Final Level The closing level of each Underlying on the Final Valuation Date, as determined by the calculation agent.
-Observation Dates The first Observation Date will occur on December 15, 2014; Observation Dates will occur quarterly thereafter as listed in the "Observation Dates/Coupon Payment Dates" section below.
-The final Observation Date, September 12, 2024, will be the "Final Valuation Date."
-Coupon Payment Three business days following each Observation Date, except that the Coupon Payment Date for the Final Dates Valuation Date is the Maturity Date.
+Dates December 11, 201 occur quarterly the The first Observation Date will occur on December 11, 2015; Observation Dates will occur quarterly thereafter as listed in the Initial Level The Closing Level of each Underlying on the Trade Date, as specified on the first page of this pricing supplement.
+"Observation Dates/Coupon Payment Dates" section below.
+The final Observation Date, September 11, 2025, will be the "Final Valuation Date."
+Final Level The Closing Level of each Underlying on the Final Valuation Date, as determined by the calculation agent.
+Coupon Payment Dates The first Coupon Payment Date will occur on December 15, 2015; Coupon Payment Dates will occur quarterly thereafter as listed in the "Observation Dates/Coupon Payment Dates" section below, except that the Coupon Payment Date for the Final Valuation Date is

 Supplemental Terms of the Securities